nirb999/easy-ott-subtitles/README.md

 ## HTTPS Server and Caching
 This package is using python HTTP server.
-To make it suitable for production and enable HTTPS + caching for subtitle fragments, you can use Nginx with reverese proxy as the outbound HTTP server, and enable content caching.
+To make it suitable for production and enable HTTPS + caching for subtitle fragments, you can use Nginx with reverese proxy as the outbound HTTPS server, and enable content caching.